sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

        --cert $X509_USER_PROXY --cacert $X509_USER_PROXY \
        https://webdav.grid.sara.nl:2882/pnfs/grid.sara.nl/data/lsgrid/homer/zap.tar

-.. note:: It is possible that your proxy DN is mapped to another user account than your own CUA user account.
+.. note:: It is possible that your proxy :abbr:`DN (Distinguished Name)` is mapped to another user account than your own :abbr:`CUA (SURFsara's Central User Administration)` user account.
 If you have permission issues with either username or proxy and not the other, contact us to check the user mapping.

 Renaming